A VPN is as important an online tool as antivirus and antimalware these days. Here’s a handful of the best VPN picks for security.

 4. CyberGhost VPN: Best versatile VPN

 A versatile VPN is one that gives you lots of options.
-Admittedly, CyberGhost has lousy monthly pricing, but it has great annual pricing and even better triennial pricing if you don’t mind paying upfront.
-Opt for either of those longer-duration plans, and you can take advantage of a generous 45-day trial to see if CyberGhost VPN is for you.
+Admittedly, CyberGhost has lousy monthly pricing, but it has great biannual pricing if you don’t mind paying upfront.
+Opt for that longer-duration plan, and you can take advantage of a generous 45-day trial to see if CyberGhost VPN is for you.

 The seven simultaneous connections are enough to cover all of your supported devices, but it’s the epic server count, as well as generous country and locations numbers, that makes CyberGhost a truly versatile VPN.
 It also helps that CyberGhost’s server infrastructure lends itself to great speeds.